Google launches Android 11 Developer Preview 1

 - Minimizing the impact of behavior changes: Android 11 minimizes behavioral changes that could affect apps by closely reviewing their impact and by making them opt-in, wherever possible, until the developer sets targetSdkVersion to Android 11.

 - Easier testing and debugging: Many of the breaking changes are toggleable.
-Developers can thus force-enable or disable the changes individually from Developer options or adb.
-There’s thus no

-longer a need to change targetSdkVersion or recompile apps for basic testing.
+Developers can thus force-enable or disable the changes individually from Developer options or ADB.
+There’s thus no longer a need to change targetSdkVersion or recompile apps for basic testing.

 - Updated greylists: Updated the lists of restricted non-SDK interfaces.